 - Length of your treatment:

 The time for which you will have to wear braces depends on the severity of your teeth problems.
-On an average people have to wear them between 12 and 24 months.
+On average people have to wear them between 12 and 24 months.
 You will need to visit your Orthodontist every 4-6 weeks to ensure that your treatment is moving along in the right direction and also to have adjustments made.
-At the end of treatment, when your braces come off, your dentist will make a retainer for you, which can be fixed or removable.
+At the end of dental treatment, when your braces come off, your dentist will make a retainer for you, which can be fixed or removable.
 You will have to continue wearing it to keep the teeth in their new place.

 Once the braces are placed, your orthodontist will remove them only at the end of treatment.
 So it is important to tackle all dental problems before you start.
 Cavities should be filled and problematic wisdom teeth should be extracted.
 Get a professional dental cleaning done.
 Make sure that your teeth and gums are in the best of health.

 During the initial days, it will be difficult to eat most foods with a mouth full of braces.
 This is the time when you are getting used to them and it is wise to eat only soft foods.
 It is best to avoid sweet, sticky and hard foods throughout your treatment period.
 Sticky foods like toffee and gummy candy, and hard and crunchy foods like nuts, hard candy can make the brackets pop off and wires to break.
 You will have to make an extra trip to your orthodontist to repair them.
 With braces, brushing becomes difficult, so it is best to avoid eating too many sweets as it can cause cavities.
 Crunchy foods like apples, carrots as well as hard crust foods like pizza, bread rolls should be eaten by cutting them into small pieces and chewing them.
 Biting into such foods should be strictly avoided.